 “Lady, my one regret / is that we don’t have appetite enough / to make you break every damned plate inside this room.”
 As a person of color, I am undeniably drawn to works that discuss race in a way that does not skim over the harsh realities that we face every day.
 As someone who appreciates a little dark humor, I also appreciate a joke thrown in the face of a racist white person and I like imagining the sour looks on their faces.
 “The Preachers Eat Out” is the first poem I ever read by Camille Dungy, and it exemplifies what I like most about her style.
 Dungy manages to tie in racial themes, and tell stories not her own while still giving us true impressions of the people within the tales.
 Almost none of the people that she paints pictures of within her poems have names outside of the notes at the top of the poem, and she still gives us rich impressions of the characters within them.

 I say final thoughts, but really, there is a WHOLE WIDE WORLD of literature out there written by and about black and brown folx and I have barely scratched the surface.
-You can bet that there will be plenty more reviews coming, so stay tuned.
+Moreover these books vary widely in genre and topic.
+The common thread here is that the center Black voices and the heart of what I’m trying to get at is that Black voices vary widely in tone and rhythm.
+You can’t put us all in a box because we are not a monolith.
+I’ve chosen to read broadly because I want to read stories unlike my own and unlike each other.
+You can bet that there will be plenty more reviews of these differing stories coming, so stay tuned.
 In the meantime, happy reading!